EpicOrange/riichi_advanced/documentation/Zansanma.md

 * Missed Win
 * Kan after Riichi is optional (as long as it doesn't change your wait)
 * Furitan Riichi is only allowed if you Open Riichi
+* You can choose to Riichi even if you do not have another tile to draw
+* Noten payment is 2000 Points.
+* Renchan payment is 1000 x honba per Ron, 1000 x honba ALL per Tsumo
+* Busting Out is at 0 Points, not negative.
+* Double Ron OK (Riichi payments, Honba payments etc. goes to whoever the next Dealer will be)
+* Concealed Kans are NOT SAFE from Kokushi Musou Tenpai
+* Double Yakuman OK, No Pao
+* In case of a tie for First, the next Dealer wins
+*  There is no Return Score, there is no extension into West Round.
+* Tenpai-yame 1st place only.

+## Scoring Charts

+|